-2.8.1.2.1 Driver Authorization Requirements
+2.9.2.2.1 Driver Authorization Requirements

 - 1. Potential drivers will be at least 21 years of age and have a valid state-issued driver's license. - 2.
 Fontbonne employees and other individuals paid by Fontbonne must obtain a Class E Missouri Driver's License or comparable license from another state. - 3.
 All potential drivers will grant permission to the University to check their driving record history as maintained by the state in which the driver is licensed.
 This release form will be submitted to the University's Public Safety Department at least seven (7) working days in advance of the trip departure time to allow sufficient processing time. - 4.
 The Fontbonne Public Safety Department will approve or deny driver authorization based upon the following established criteria: - a.
 Individuals are not authorized to drive if they have received more than two moving violations, or more than one speeding violation, within the last 24 months. - b.
 Individuals with serious violations will not be authorized to drive until a review of the records can be completed on a case by case basis.
-These violations include, without limit, vehicular manslaughter, careless or reckless driving, driving under the influence, leaving the scene of an accident, etc.
+These violations include, without limit, vehicular manslaughter, careless or reckless driving, driving under the influence, leaving the scene of an accident, etc. - c.

-- c.
 Individuals who technically meet the general guidelines but have a prolonged history of moving violations will not be authorized until a review of the records is completed. - d.
 If an individual's driving record meets the above criteria, he/she will be approved as an Authorized Driver.
 Authorized Drivers will be approved as such on an annual basis.

-2.8.1.2.2 Authorized Driver Duties and Responsibilities
+2.9.2.2.2 Authorized Driver Duties and Responsibilities

 - 1. Comply with University guidelines stated in this document. - 2.
 Obey all traffic regulations. - 3.
 Ensure that all drivers and passengers wear seatbelts. - 4.
 Ensure that there is no drinking of alcoholic beverages or smoking in vehicles. - 5.
 Ensure that no one drives more than three hours at a time without taking a break of at least one-half hour. - 6.
 If more than one vehicle is being used, ensure that vehicles travel in close proximity of each other and stay in contact by walkie-talkie, cell phone, or other communication device.
 Cell phones may not be used by a driver while driving. - 7.
 Fontbonne employees present on the trip are responsible for making decisions regarding driving breaks, road conditions, weather conditions, and other factors that may affect driving safety while on the trip.
 If no Fontbonne employee is present or able to make such decisions, then it is the responsibility of Authorized Student Drivers. - 8.
-Ensure, when possible, the immediate suspension of driving privileges if a moving violation is received while operating a university-sponsored vehicle. - 9.
-Report any moving violation to the Public Safety Office.
-The driving privileges of any Authorized Driver are automatically revoked whenever the individual receives a moving violation.
-Individuals who receive a moving violation must resubmit a Driving Record Release form.
-Driving records must be re-evaluated before revoked driving privileges are restored - 10.
-Pay traffic fines for any violation(s) incurred by driver.
+Ensure, when possible, the immediate suspension of driving privileges if a moving violation is received while operating a university-sponsored vehicle.